If you’re looking for a great way to use up tons of extra summer squash, use our delicious salt & vinegar squash chips recipe!

 - Excalibur Dehydrator: If you dehydrate food a lot, this is the way to go.
 We’ve had ours for almost 15 years – it actually predates our relationship.
 Amazon Link

 - De Buyer Swing Mandolin: We absolutely LOVE our De Buyer swing mandolin.
 It was a birthday present a few years ago and has stood the test of time beautifully.
-The orange is also a really cheerful color. 🙂 Amazon Link
+It’s also reduced kitchen injuries.

 If you don’t have these tools, fear not!
 Just do the best you can with a good chef’s knife, a baking rack + cookie sheet, and an oven set on low temp until you reach the desired texture.